 SoundCloud is a brilliant app for imaginative makers where they can create and deal with their records, thereby keeping their locale alive and active.
 React Native came helpful when the company had to battle with the absence of enough developers to structure the second arrangement of native apps.

-Due to an insufficient number of iOS designers, the company confronted the plausibility of a big gap among Android and iOS discharge.
+Due to an insufficient number of iOS designers, the company confronted the plausibility of a big gap between Android and iOS discharge.

 The SoundCloud research group opted to use React Native models but encountered a few difficulties.
 However, the company was positive about the unique innovation because working with React Native app was far simpler than unadulterated native methodologies.